Geodesics, bigeodesics, and coalescence in first passage percolation in general dimension: Introduction and statement of main results.

-One expects that the probability in \eqref{coaltime2} is actually of order $t^{-(1+\chi)/2}$, uniformly in $|x-y|$, without any logs involved; such a result is proved for $2d$ LPP in \cite{BSS19}, with related bounds in \cite{P15} and \cite{SS19}.
+The proof will show that we can take $\nu_3(r)= \nu_\Delta(r)\log r$.
+One expects that the probability in \eqref{coaltime} is actually of order $|x-y|/r^\xi$, uniformly in $|x-y|$, without any subpolynomial corrections involved; such a result is proved for $2d$ LPP in \cite{BSS19}, with related bounds in \cite{P15} and \cite{SS19}.

 Let $e_j$ denote the $j$th unit coordinate vector.
 Under assumptions much milder than ours, it is proved in \cite{AH16} that for all sequences $v_k$ in $\ZZ^2$ with $|v_k|\to\infty$ we have $P(0 \in \Gamma_{-v_k,v_k}) \to 0$ as $k\to\infty$.
 In particular, taking $v_k=ke_1$ solves a conjecture made in \cite{BKS03}.
-Here, under stronger hypotheses, in general dimension we can establish a rate at which this probability converges to 0; as with \eqref{crossdens} we expect this rate to be optimal up to the power of log in the numerator.
+Here, under stronger hypotheses, in general dimension we can establish a rate at which this probability converges to 0; as with \eqref{crossdens} we expect this rate to be optimal up to the subpolynomial factor in the numerator.
 The statement is as follows.